danthedeckie/streetsign/README.md

 ## Requirements:

-Most packages will be installed by the ./setup.sh script into a folder called .virtualenv, but you will need Python 2.6/2.7 or so, and the Python headers package (python-dev on debian).
+Most packages will be installed by the ./setup.sh script into a folder called .virtualenv, but you will need Python 2.6/2.7 or so, and the Python headers package (python-dev on debian), probably also a functioning gcc is needed, for compiling the various requirements.
+But python-dev should handle that (I hope!)

 ## More info: